Omikhleia/digiframe/README.md

 > This modpack aims at providing an API for mod developers to possibly
 > register their own item-framing constructs, with extended features.

-Besides the API, it provides several small mods that you may enable or not in your world, depending on your needs:
+Besides the [framing_lib](framing_lib/README.md) API, it provides several secondary mods that you may enable or not in your world, depending on your needs:
 - [digiframe](digiframe/README.md): digiline-enabled item frames
-- [tubeframe](tubeframe/README.md): pipeworks tub-enabled item frames
+- [tubeframe](tubeframe/README.md): pipeworks tube-enabled item frames

 ## Installing